quixio/template-predictive-maintenance/README.md

 1. *Data Generator*: Generates temperature data simulating one or more 3D printer.
 2. *3D Printer Down Sampling*: Down samples the data to 1 minute intervals.
 3. *Forecast Service*: Creates a forecast for the next 8 hours for each printer.
-4. *Alert Service*: Detects when temperature is not under normal parameters and sends alerts to the frontend.
+4. *Alert Service*: Detects when temperature is outside of normal parameters and sends alerts to the frontend.
 5. *Printers Dashboard*: Displays the data and alerts for each printer.
 6. *InfluxDB 3.0 Alerts*: Stores the alerts in InfluxDB 3.0.
 7. *InfluxDB 3.0 Raw Data*: Stores the data in InfluxDB 3.0.

+Besides the pipeline, we have a (Grafana Dashboard)[https://quix.io/demos/grafana/public-dashboards/1a7abce7ed194ec18425670e989136a4] that shows the data stored in InfluxDB 3.0.

 ## Prerequisites